-

 Representative core areas of study

-- Social Influence: this involves looking at why and how people are influenced- either through conforming or obedience and how minority groups can impact the group decision.
+- Social Influence: why and how people are influenced either through conforming or obedience and how minority groups can impact the group behaviour.

-- Memory: understanding how memory works and different models of memory used in psychology.
-We will also look at how memory is not accurate and how this can affect eye witness testimonies.
+- Memory: how memory works and different models of memory used in psychology.
+We will also look at how and why memory is not accurate and how this can affect eyewitness testimonies.

-- Attachment: studying caregiver and infant interactions, attachment theories and their impacts on relationships.
+- Attachment: caregiver and infant interactions, how this affects the child’s personality and the impact on future relationships.

 - Approaches in Psychology: tracing the origins and history of Psychology; understanding the main approaches used within the discipline.

-- Biopsychology: exploring the nervous system, synaptic transmission and the fight, flight freeze response.
+- Biopsychology: exploring the nervous system, neuroscience and brain scans, why we sleep and the fight, flight, freeze response.

-- Research methods: understanding how psychology is conducted. (including material like: experimental methods, design, ethics and statistics).
+- Research methods: understanding how psychology is investigated (including experimental methods, data analysis, design, ethics and statistics).

-One option from each category below will be studied, for instance: Relationships, Schizophrenia and Forensic Psychology.
+One option from each category below will be studied.
+At present, we study Gender, Schizophrenia and Forensic Psychology, but this may change in the future.

 - Option 1: Relationships, Gender or Cognition and Development